 Let the child pretend to read the story.
 Allow

 and facial expressions.
 When a child hears different sounds, not only

-does the story become more fun, but this also helps him
+does the story become more fun, but this also helps him develop critical

-favorite books over and over again.
-They need to hear the repetition
+books over and over again.
+They need to hear the repetition of language

 Tips for the Beginner Reader